qiboteam/rtqem/README.md

 - `src/rtqem/cache` will contain the best parameters collected during the optimization, the loss function history, the gradients history, a final plot of the predictions on the training sample and a folder in which the parameters are saved epoch by epoch.
 All the described output will be saved with a label which describes the optimization configuration.
 More details about this can be found in `src/rtqem/savedata_utils.py`.

-If one now wants to repeat the optimization without RTQEM, just open the file `src/uquark/uquark.conf` and replace the `mitigation` config. line 9 with:
+To run the training without RTQEM, edit the file `src/uquark/uquark.conf` by replacing the `mitigation` config. line 9 with:

 ```sh
   "mitigation": {"step":false,"final":false,"method":null, "readout":null},
 ```

-The whole optimization will be repeated with noise and without RTQEM.
+This will result in a noisy training simulation without RTQEM.

 ### How to customize the training experience?

 Many hyper-parameters can be used to customize the training.
 A detailed list follows:

 - `ndim (int)`: the dimensionality of the problem.
-The `uquark` target, for example, in mono-dimensional.
+The `uquark` target, for example, is mono-dimensional.
 - `nqubits (int)`: number of qubits used to build the parametric circuit.
 In our ansatz, this parameter must be equal to `ndim`.
 - `nlayers (int)`: number of layers of the quantum machine learning model.
 - `function (str)`: target name.
-- `normalize_data (bool)`: target function output is normalized between [0,1].
+- `normalize_data (bool)`: if `True` the target function is normalized between [0,1].
 - `noise (bool)`: if `True`, local Pauli noise is injected into the system.
 - `noise_update (int)`: every `noise_update` epochs the noise changes according to a specific evolution model.